 A Call for Accountability, Not Censorship

-The removal of No Mercy from Steam is a step in the right direction, but the fight is far from over.
-Game platforms need to be more proactive and accountable about the content they allow, and the broader gaming community must confront the dark corners of its subcultures.
+Steam’s removal of No Mercy marks a step forward, but the fight is far from over.
+Game platforms must act proactively and take full responsibility for the content they host.
+The gaming community must also confront the toxic corners of its culture.
 We must continue to speak up.
 Not because we’re “sensitive,” but because silence in the face of such violence is complicity.

 This isn’t just about a game.
 This is about the kind of society we are building, and the kinds of horrors we’re willing to entertain under the pretext of play.